Jasmin Staiblin

-Jasmin Staiblin (born 1 March 1970, Endingen am Kaiserstuhl, Germany) is a German manager.
+Jasmin Staiblin (born 1 March 1970) is a German executive.
 She was the CEO of the Swiss energy group Alpiq 2013-2018.
 She was also the CEO of ABB Switzerland from 2006 to 2012.

 Early life and education

-Jasmin Staiblin, daughter of Gerdi Stabilin, who was the former vice-president of the German Rural Woman's Association and Minister for Food an Rural Affairs in the Baden-Württemberg state government, grew up on a winery in Königschaffhausen am Kaiserstuhl.
+Jasmin Staiblin, daughter of Gerdi Stabilin, who was the former vice-president of the German Rural Woman's Association and Minister for Food and Rural Affairs in the Baden-Württemberg state government, grew up on a winery in Königschaffhausen am Kaiserstuhl.
 Her father Helmut Staiblin was cellarmaster of the local winegrowers' cooperative in Königschaffhausen.
 During her childhood she saw her parents taking part in the resistance against the construction of the nuclear power plant in the neighboring village of Wyhl in 1975.
 Staiblin attended the Technical High School at the Gewerbliche und Hauswirtschaftlich-Sozialpflegerische Schulen in Emmendingen (GHSE).
 She studied electrical engineering and physics at the Technical University in Karlsruhe and the Royal Technical College in Stockholm.
 Her diploma thesis completed at KTH was awarded the "European University Award".